babakcode/json_convert/README.md

 ```

-or you can add them in your desired location with the `Additional information` configuration 👇
+or you can add them at your desired location with the `Additional information` configuration 👇

 ## Usage

 Run following command to generate dart files:

 `dart run json_convert`

 ![dart run json_convert](https://assets.babakcode.com/flutter/packages/json_convert/export.gif)